JephyBoii/CW2024/README.md

 ## compilation inctructions

 1. open the source code on your preferred IDE
+2. have javafx installed and set up on the IDE
-2. find and select the Main.java class
+3. find and select the Main.java class
-3. run it
+4. run it

 ## implemented and working properly